 A systematic review

-A mixed team of professors and civil engineering students analyzed drawings and documentation, construction materials, methods of the time and geology of the places (the bridge would have been built in the area known as the "golden horn").
+A mixed team of civil engineering professors and students analyzed drawings and documentation, construction materials, methods of the time and local geology (the bridge would have been built in the area known as the "golden horn").

 In this test phase, the team created a scale model to evaluate the flexibility, the scope of the structure and the solidity of the foundation.